Tag: hardware

 • Optimize airflow: Proper fan placement and filters reduce dust accumulation.

-• Air purification matters: TPA technology is a game-changer for homelab environments.
+• Air purification matters: TPA technology is a big improvement for homelab environments.

 • Monitor temperatures: Real-time alerts can save you from catastrophic failures.